martinshaw-venditan/vend/README.md

 A Laravel Tinker-like REPL for the Venditan Commerce platform.

-Currently, it's work in progress.
+Currently, it's work in progress, anyone in the Venditan group is welcome to contribute.

 ## Installation